 you have a "package fee" as many other educational consultants have?

-consulting "package."
-We are efficient together and often get our work
+"package."
+We are efficient together and often get our work accomplished

-accomplished for far less.
-In the past three years, five clients
+for far less.
+In the past three years, only seven clients have spent

 fee structure is explained in detail.